 Quizlet’s NBCOT Flashcards

-I attempted study sessions with my friends from my cohort, but we almost always just ended up talking about how stressed we were and switched to chats about life and whatnot.
+I attempted group study sessions with my friends from my cohort, but we almost always just ended up talking about how stressed we were and switched to other non-exam topics.

-When not studying, please make sure to carve out fun/relaxing time to spend with your friends, family, and significant other if you have one, because it definitely will help to keep you sane.
+When you’re not studying, please make sure to carve out some fun and relaxing time to spend with your friends, family, and significant other if you have one, because it definitely will help to keep you sane.

-As far as working goes, I would NOT recommend getting an OT job on a temporary license full time and thinking you’re going to just have time to study during the evenings.
+As far as working goes, I personally would NOT recommend getting a full-time OT job on a temporary license and thinking you’re going to have the time and energy to study every evening.

-You are going to be absolutely exhausted from working as a new OT and will have major pressure not to fail since failing = no more temporary license.
+You are going to be absolutely exhausted from working as a new OT and you will have major pressure not to fail since failing = no more temporary license = no more job (yikes!)

 The Day of the Test